Customer support +49 (40) 59380 500

 Conclusion

-ScaleUp is a business hosting company with 20 years of hosting experience.
-We operate state-of-the-art colocation and server housing space as well as cloud infrastructures based on OpenSource technologies (OpenStack, Kubernetes) at a total of 6 data center locations in Hamburg, Berlin and Düsseldorf.
+ScaleUp is a business hosting company with over 27 years of hosting experience.
+We operate state-of-the-art colocation and server housing spaces as well as cloud infrastructures certified according to the IaaS-SCS standard based on open source technologies (OpenStack, Kubernetes) at several data center locations in Hamburg, Berlin, Nuremberg and Düsseldorf.
 We are happy to assist you available for queries.

 Stay In Contact